TheThinkingHome/Automations/blueprints/template/entinty_sentinel_2.md

 - **`unavailable`**, the entity's own state is `unavailable`.
 - **`unknown`**, the entity's own state is `unknown`.
-- **`missing`**, the entity does not exist (renamed, removed, or never created).
+- **`missing`**, the entity does not exist.
+It has been renamed, removed, or it never existed.
-- **`frozen`**, the entity still has a value but has not reported within its tier's window: it presents as healthy while the device behind it has gone quiet.
+- **`frozen`**, the entity still has a value but has not reported within its tier's freeze window: it presents as healthy while the device behind it has gone quiet.
 - **`never_reported`**, the entity exists but has never produced a reading.

-Freeze is judged against the freshest report across the whole device, so an entity that is quiet while a sibling on the same device is chatting is not frozen; the device is demonstrably alive.
+Freeze is judged against the freshest report from any entity on the same device.
+An entity that is quiet while a sibling on the same device is chatting is not frozen; the device is demonstrably alive.
+A motion sensor is a good example: its motion entity fires often, its signal strength updates constantly, and its battery percentage barely moves.
+Any one of them reporting keeps the whole device counted as alive, so the slow battery entity is never mistaken for frozen.

 ## Import the Blueprint